Kochi City Police: Law and Order

-The DCP (L&O and Traffic) is assisted by 6 Assistant Commissioners (ACPs), four for sub-divisions and two for traffic.
-The city is divided into 4 sub-divisions, each headed by an Assistant Commissioners (ACPs).
+“There are two Deputy Commissioners of Police (DCPs) responsible for law and order supervision.
+The DCP (L&O and Traffic) is assisted by 6 Assistant Commissioners (ACPs), four for sub-divisions and two for traffic management.
+The city is divided into 4 sub-divisions, each headed by an Assistant Commissioner (ACPs).
+The Assistant Commissioners incharge of sub-divisions supervise police stations and units under them.
 The city has 27 police stations, each led by an Inspector of Police (IP) designated as Station House Officer.
 The city has also a Cyber Crime Police Station.

 Administration & Crimes

 A Deputy Commissioner of Police (DCP) oversees the administration and special units of the city police.
 The DCP (Admin & Crimes) serves as the staff officer to the Commissioner of Police and is responsible for the day-to-day operations of the City Police Office.
 The DCP supervises the functioning of the C Branch (District Crime Branch), District Special Branch, District Crime Records Bureau, and Narcotics Cell, Police Control Room, each headed by an Assistant Commissioner of Police.

 Kochi City Traffic Police

 The Kochi City Traffic Police is responsible for traffic management and enforcement in the city.
 For operational purposes, the traffic wing is divided into two sub-divisions: Traffic West and Traffic East, each headed by an Assistant Commissioner of Police (ACP).
 Each sub-division consists of Traffic Enforcement Units (Traffic Police Stations), which are headed by Inspectors of Police.

 The DCP (L&O Traffic) supervise its activities.